Low in calories and loaded with disease-fighting antioxidants, sweet potatoes are an all-round healthy choice.

 Healthy ways to enjoy

-• Add mashed sweet potatoes to homemade muffins, quick breads and pancake batters for an infusion of beta-carotene.
+- Add mashed sweet potatoes to homemade muffins, quick breads and pancake batters.

-• Forget regular old mashed potatoes – serve mashed sweet potatoes instead!
-Season to taste with orange juice, maple syrup, cinnamon or sea salt.
+- Serve mashed sweet potatoes flvaoured with a splash pf orange juice, maple syrup, cinnamon or sea salt.
 Click here for a recipe.

-• Make homemade oven-baked sweet potato fries – they’re addictive and much healthier than deep-fried French fries.
+- Make homemade oven-baked sweet potato fries – they’re much healthier than deep-fried French fries.
 Click here for a recipe.

-• Finish your meal with a delicious slice of sweet potato pie – a great alternative to pumpkin pie.
+- Finish your meal with a slice of sweet potato pie – a great alternative to pumpkin pie.

 Did you know?